specopsdameme/ayy-lmao-lwotc-prototype/README.md

 * Evac doesn't translate

-* Evac is no longer hidden when unaviable for some reason
+* Evac is always visible for some reason

 # Contributions